meyhaa/Cognition_and_Technology/README.md

-# Cognition_and_Technology
+## Writing Samples

-This repository contains papers written regarding the cognitive consequences of technology.
+This repository contains papers and slide decks from

+# Health Literacy Independent Research Project:
+Addressing_Health_Literacy_Nutrition: Highlights the systemic issue of health literacy in the United States using nutrition as a case study.

-Papers I wrote for my COGS 100 - Cyborgs Now and in the Future class:
+# Cyborgs Now and in the Future class:

 Cognitive_Artifacts: Specifies an idea I wrote for a cyborg artifact for the purpose of walking and navigating without vision.